azulverdosa/dog-umentation_page/README.md

 Top of page showing logo and about section.
 ![Home Page](/UI/screenshots/3.png 'Home Page')

-Bottom of page shoing video and testimonials.
+Bottom of page showing video and testimonials.

 ## Setup